carl-mc/pspm/README.md

 right-handside variables referring to edge-level predictors.
 Multiple graphs can be passed to the function at the same time such that one model is fit across them.
-Once a model is fit, `bootstrap_pspm()` allows for carrying out a (parallelized) parametric bootstrap.
+Once a model is fit, `bootstrap_pspm()` allows for carrying out a (parallelized) parametric bootstrap which can return the full distribution of estimates as well as (basic and percentile-based) confidence intervals.

 ``` r
 ## The easy way